Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation: Experiments

 Furthermore, as visualized in~\cref{fig:ablation_user}, the model without user motion produces static behavior whenever the user's audio is silent.
 This occurs even in the presence of strong non-verbal cues, such as smiling, as the model cannot perceive visual signals.
 In contrast, our model, which uses user motion, generates a reactive avatar that naturally smiles right after the user smiles (\cref{fig:ablation_user} red arrow) and becomes more focused when the user speaks (\cref{fig:ablation_user} green box).

 \paragraph{Direct Preference Optimization} To assess the impact of the preference optimization, we compare our model against a variant without fine-tuning.
 As shown in~\cref{tab:ablation_realtalk}, preference optimization significantly improves the Reactiveness metrics (rPCC-Exp and rPCC-Pose), which quantify user-avatar motion synchronization.
 It also substantially boosts the Motion Richness metrics (SID and Var), indicating more expressive and varied motion.
 As visualized in \cref{fig:ablation_dpo}, the model without preference optimization generates noticeably reduced diversity in facial expressions and head movement.
 It also exhibits weaker interaction, failing to respond to the user's smile.

 In contrast, our fine-tuned model generates an expressive avatar that shows natural head movement (\cref{fig:ablation_dpo} red box) and smiles more broadly along with the user (\cref{fig:ablation_dpo} red arrow).
-We provide further analysis of our DPO method in Appendix~D.
+We provide further analysis of our DPO method in Appendix~\ref{sec:apx_exp_detail}.